docfaizal/arch-magic/README.md

 - Grab a cup of coffee

 ## Notes
-- In arch-magic-efi.sh edit the hostanme and username vars
+- In arch-magic-efi.sh edit the hostname and username vars
 - Full version have all my recommended packages